 One of the best things about split peas is how cheap they are!
 You can get a bag of them for close to a dollar, and even if you upgraded to organic you would only be looking at a few bucks to feed about 8 people.
 Welcome to excellent physical and financial fitness!

 I made today’s recipe with equal measures of dried split peas, chopped peeled potatoes, and cubed butternut squash.
-I sautéed shallots, garlic, olive oil, Trader Joe’s Everyday Seasoning and a splash of white wine.
-Added 8 cups of water, salt and pepper and cooked it with barely a glance for about an hour.
-Heavenly and full of fiber, high in protein, and very low in fat for entire recipe.
+I sautéed shallots, garlic, olive oil, Trader Joe’s Everyday Seasoning, and a splash of white wine.
+Added 8 cups of water, salt, and pepper and cooked it with barely a glance for about an hour.
+Heavenly and full of fiber, high in protein, and very low in fat for the entire recipe.